krobbi/holo/README.md

 # Usage
 Holo is a basic HTTP server targeted at serving local files for testing.
-Because of its limited scope and minimalistic implementation, it has some [limitations](#limitations) that may prevent it from doing what you want it to do.
+Because of its focus on simplicity and privacy, it has some [limitations](#limitations) that may prevent it from doing what you want it to do.